microsoft/qsharp/katas/content/oracles/index.md

 ## Classical Oracles
 In classical computing, we often discuss "black box" versus "white box" testing.
 In "white box" testing, the implementation of a function is visible to the tester,  thus they can verify specific runtime or memory complexity expectations for the algorithm.
-However, in "black box" testing the tester doesn't have access to the details of the function implementation, but only to the "box" that takes an input and produces the corresponding output.
-This means the tester can only test the functionality and expected behavior of the function, but not the implementation has been abstracted away.
+However, in "black box" testing, the tester doesn't have access to the details of the function implementation.
+They only have access to the "black box" that takes an input and produces the corresponding output.
+This means the tester can only test the functionality and expected behavior of the function, but not the implementation, which is hidden behind abstraction.

 Formally, a **classical oracle** is a function that, provided some input, produces a *deterministic* output (the same input *always* results in the same output).